Does Santa Rosa police plan to boost public surveillance cross a line? Local leaders weigh in

 “One thing that I really want to focus on is our police officers and our dispatchers being more efficient when we're responding to calls and more effective when responding to those calls,” Cregan said.
 “That's exactly what the Real Time Crime Center does, it focuses on using technology for efficiency and effectiveness.”

-The project is to help reduce gun-related violence, he said, though data shows it is already decreasing locally.
+The project’s goal is to reduce gun-related violence, he said, though data shows it is already decreasing locally.

 Santa Rosa police seized 170 illegal guns in 2021, 251 in 2022, and 255 in 2023.
 Shootings decreased from 106 to 51 in those three years, said department spokesperson Sgt.
 Patricia Seffens.